Your Information: How We Collect and Use It

 Social Media Platforms

-Communication, engagement and actions taken through external social media platforms that this website and Saker Lynd & Co participate on are subject to the terms and conditions as well as the privacy policies held by each of these social media platforms.
+Communication, engagement and actions taken through external social media platforms that this website and Swae participate on are subject to the terms and conditions as well as the privacy policies held by each of these social media platforms.

 You are advised to use social media platforms wisely, communicating and engaging on them with caution so far as your own privacy and personal details are concerned.
-Neither this website nor Saker Lynd & Co will ever ask you for personal or sensitive information via social media platforms.
+We will never ask you for personal or sensitive information via social media platforms.
 If you wish to discuss sensitive information, please contact us via telephone or email.